 Understanding Segmentation

-Before we dive into the intricacies of OMG-Seg, we’ll brief recap on the topic of image segmentation.
+Before we dive into the intricacies of OMG-Seg, we’ll briefly recap on the topic of image segmentation.
 For more details, check out our Image Segmentation Using Deep Learning article.

 Image segmentation models divide (or segment) an input image into various objects within that frame.
 It does so by recognizing the various entities present and generating a pixel mask to map the boundary and location of each.